lppedd/di-wise-neo/README.md

 ### Resolution

 Creates and caches a single value per resolution graph.
-The same value is reused during a single resolution request, but a new one is created for each separate request.
+The same value is reused during a single resolution request, but a new one is created for each request.

 ### Container